 What topics are covered?

 Exciting efforts from all areas of plant biology will be presented.
-At the past several Midwestern (MW) ASPB meetings, attendees have learned about novel efforts involving ecological restoration, molecular cladistics, inspiring educational tools and techniques, hydrogen production, cell wall infrastructure, oenology, phytoremediation, hormonal signaling, global gene networks, natural products generation, chromatin remodeling, biotechnological innovations, disease and stress tolerance, field crop breeding, biofortification, space biology (which is really out there), and far more.
-We look forward to hearing about your work at the 2018 meeting!
+At the past several Midwest (MW) ASPB meetings, attendees have learned about novel efforts involving ecological restoration, molecular cladistics, inspiring educational tools and techniques, hydrogen production, cell wall infrastructure, oenology, phytoremediation, hormonal signaling, global gene networks, natural products generation, chromatin remodeling, biotechnological innovations, disease and stress tolerance, field crop breeding, biofortification, space biology (which is really out there), and far more.
+We look forward to hearing about your work at the 2024 meeting!

 Who attends this meeting?